12/21/04 Newsletter (below it are two previous newsletters on this issue):

 incompetence, it becomes less humane than the standard non-kosher

-slaughtering method, in which the animal is instantly killed by a bolt shot into its
+slaughtering method, in which the animal is instantly killed by a bolt shot into

 head.
-[As indicated before, the book "Slaughterhouse" by Gail Eisnitz discusses
+[As indicated before, the book "Slaughterhouse" by Gail Eisnitz

 many horrors that occur at non-kosher slaughterhouses.]
 Jewish law prohibits any